zerocore-ai/monocore/monofs/README.md

   </p>
 </div>

-**`monofs`** is a content-addressed filesystem designed for distributed applications.
+**`monofs`** is a versioned content-addressed filesystem designed for distributed applications.
 It is based largely on the [WNFS](https://github.com/wnfs-wg/rs-wnfs) public filesystem.

 > [!WARNING]
 > This project is in early development and is not yet ready for production use.